 Lower Level – call numbers Art N1-NX, Music M1-MT, Bound Periodicals

 The Great Scots collection is located in the Harmon Room on the main floor of the library.
 It celebrates the scholarly and creative works produced by Macalester faculty, students, staff, and alumni.
 The collection includes the most recent five years of publications.
 The titles migrate to the stacks after they have been on display for five years.

 To save on space and to better preserve some materials, they have been converted to microfilm or microfiche.
 These materials include newspapers like the NY Times and government materials like older census records.
 These materials are located across from the lower level information desk.
 Microform equipment is located nearby for use with these materials.

 The Periodicals collection includes the many magazines, scholarly journals, and newspapers to which our library subscribes.
 This collection can actually be found in two different locations: newer issues are kept on the south end of the main level; and older issues are kept on the lower level of the library.
 In both cases, they are arranged in alphabetical order by title.
-Like reference materials, periodicals cannot be checked out by library users and must be used in the building.
+Bound periodicals now circulate and may be checked out by library users.

 The Wood Collection is our library’s children’s book collection.
 It is located in a room north end of the second level of the library between the BI Room and the elevator.
 The Wood Collection includes all of the Caldecott Medal Winners and all the Newberry Medal winners as well as a wide selection of other children’s book titles.
-Wood Collection books can be checked out.
+Wood Collection books may be checked out.